EternalAzure/RTS-Demo-1.0/README.md

   [AIController](Scripts/AIController.cs)

   <p>
-    Previous design allowed enemy unit/s to wander blindly between two(or more) waypoints in 15s intervals, but this design separates movement from movement logic allowing   reactivity.
+    Previous design allowed enemy unit to wander blindly between multiple waypoints in 15s intervals, but this design separates movement from movement logic allowing reactivity.
    Alas, AI was never implemented.
 I'm going to implement it in final game.
   </p>
 </details>